 - 1. Press and hold the left mouse button. - 2.
-Drag the cursor over the image until the dotted rectangle covers the area of the image that you want to crop. - 3.
-From the Edit menu, select Crop.
+Drag the cursor over the image until the dotted rectangle covers the area of the image that you want to crop. - From the Edit menu, select Crop.
 The Crop Area window displays the pixel coordinates of the rectangle that you selected.
 From this window you can fine tune the crop area by modifying the pixel coordinates.
-If you select the Crop option directly from the menu (i.e., without specifying a crop area), the Crop Area window displays the values for the entire image.
+If you select the Crop option directly from the menu (i.e., without specifying a crop area), the Crop Area window displays the values for the entire image. - 4.
+Click on OK to crop the image.
+The cropped image appears on-screen.